-- 1) Competent Authorities should not require any crayfish plague related conditions, regardless of the crayfish plague status of the exporting country, zone or compartment when authorising the importation or transit of the following aquatic animals and aquatic animal products from the species referred to in Article 9.1.2. intended for any purpose and complying with Article 5.4.1.: - a) heat sterilised hermetically sealed crayfish products (i.e. a heat treatment at 121°C for at least 3.6 minutes or any time /temperature equivalent); - b) cooked crayfish products that have been subjected to heat treatment at 100°C for at least one minute (or any time/temperature equivalent which has been demonstrated to inactivate A. astaci); - c) pasteurised crayfish products that have been subjected to heat treatment at 90°C for at least 10 minutes (or any time/temperature equivalent which has been demonstrated to inactivate A. astaci); - d) frozen crayfish products that have been subjected to -20°C or lower temperatures for at least 72 hours; - e) crayfish oil; - f) crayfish meal; and - g) chemically extracted chitin. - 2) When authorising the importation or transit of aquatic animals and aquatic animal products of a species referred to in Article 9.1.2., other than those referred to in point 1 of Article 9.1.3., Competent Authorities should require the conditions prescribed in Articles 9.1.7. to 9.1.11. relevant to the crayfish plague status of the exporting country, zone or compartment.
+- 1) Competent Authorities should not require any conditions related to crayfish plague, regardless of the crayfish plague status of the exporting country, zone or compartment, when authorising the importation or transit of the following aquatic animals and aquatic animal products from the species referred to in Article 9.1.2. which are intended for any purpose and which comply with Article 5.4.1.: - a) heat sterilised hermetically sealed crayfish products (i.e. a heat treatment at 121°C for at least 3.6 minutes or any time /temperature equivalent); - b) cooked crayfish products that have been subjected to heat treatment at 100°C for at least one minute (or any time/temperature equivalent which has been demonstrated to inactivate A. astaci); - c) pasteurised crayfish products that have been subjected to heat treatment at 90°C for at least ten minutes (or any time/temperature equivalent which has been demonstrated to inactivate A. astaci); - d) frozen crayfish products that have been subjected to -20°C or lower temperatures for at least 72 hours; - e) crayfish oil; - f) crayfish meal; and - g) chemically extracted chitin.

-3) When considering the importation or transit of aquatic animals and aquatic animal products from an exporting country, zone or compartment not declared free of crayfish plague of a species not covered in Article 9.1.2. but which could reasonably be expected to pose a risk of transmission for crayfish plague, Competent Authorities should conduct a risk analysis in accordance with the recommendations in the Aquatic Code.
-The exporting country should be informed of the outcome of this assessment.
+- 2) When authorising the importation or transit of aquatic animals and aquatic animal products of a species referred to in Article 9.1.2., other than those referred to in point 1 of Article 9.1.3., Competent Authorities should require the conditions prescribed in Articles 9.1.7. to 9.1.12. relevant to the crayfish plague status of the exporting country, zone or compartment. - 3) When considering the importation or transit of aquatic animals and aquatic animal products of a species not covered in Article 9.1.2. but which could reasonably be expected to pose a risk of spread of crayfish plague, the Competent Authority should conduct a risk analysis in accordance with the recommendations in Chapter 2.1.
+The Competent Authority of the exporting country should be informed of the outcome of this assessment.